-Star Wars: Galaxy’s Edge in Disneyland is absolutely stunning, but let’s get to the important details – where to eat when visiting Galaxy’s Edge.
+Star Wars: Galaxy’s Edge in Disneyland and Disney World is absolutely stunning, but let’s get to the important details – where to eat when visiting Galaxy’s Edge.
 Some snacks and food are definitely worth trying, while others are worth saving your money for merchandise.
 Here’s your guide to food in Star Wars Land, plus my recommendations on the best and worst food and snacks in Galaxy’s Edge.

 Where to Eat in Galaxy’s Edge

 There are two main areas in Galaxy’s Edge – The Market and Black Spire Outpost.

 In the Market in Galaxy’s Edge, you’ll find Kat Saka’s Kettle, Ronto Roasters, and Docking Bay 7 Food and Cargo.
 Here’s where you’ll find the majority of the food and snacks.